smark91/terraform-cloud-discord-webhook-proxy/README.md

 100% made using ChatGPT conversation (included this `README.md`) :heart:

-This is a sample Golang application that listens for Terraform Cloud webhooks and sends formatted messages to a Discord webhook based on the webhook payload.
+This is a Golang application that listens for Terraform Cloud webhooks and sends formatted messages to a Discord webhook based on the webhook payload.

 ## Prerequisites